Priti Patel resigns as International Development Secretary

 Priti Patel quits Theresa May's cabinet: Resignation letters in full

-Ms Patel's early return to the UK followed the disclosure that she met Israeli public security minister Gilad Erdan in Parliament on September 7, and foreign ministry official Yuval Rotem in New York on September 18.

-It is understood that Downing Street was told about the New York breakfast with Mr Rotem when Ms Patel revealed the details of her trip to Israel, but No 10 only learnt on Tuesday about the meeting with Mr Erdan.

-No British officials were present and, like her meetings in Israel, she did not report them to the Foreign Office or Government in the usual way.
+No British civil servants were present and, like her meetings in Israel, she did not report them to the Foreign Office or Government in the usual way.

 She was accompanied at all the meetings bar one in Israel by the honorary president of the Conservative Friends of Israel lobbying group, Lord Polak.